DataSQRL/datasqrl.github.io/docs/reference/sqrl/datasqrl-spec.md

 ## Package.json
 The package configuration is the central configuration file used by DataSQRL.
 The package configuration declares dependencies, configures the engines in the data pipeline, sets compiler options, and provides package information.

+Multiple package json documents can be specified and will be merged.
+Arrays are replaced and objects are merged.

 DataSQRL allows environment variables: `${VAR}`.